mrvautin/expressCart/README.md

 This is the text which will be displayed at the top of your menu.

-##### Menu position

-You can set position where your menu will be displayed.
-Setting the value to `side` will position the menu to the left of your products, setting the value to `top` will create a 'breadcrumb' menu at the top of the page

 ##### Paypal (Payments)

 The Paypal config file is located: `/config/payment/config/paypal.json`.
 A example Paypal settings file is provided: